 The Committee conducts an annual review of the executive compensation program and uses peer and survey group data to help set proper compensation levels.
 The Committee retained an outside independent compensation consultant to assist it in this review and to conduct a competitive review of the total direct compensation (cash and equity compensation) for the Company's executive officers for fiscal year 2023.
-The Committee instructed the independent compensation data and to analyze and compare on a pay rank and position basis our executive officers' compensation with the company on a pay rank and position basis our executive officers' compensation with the companies in the peer group it developed that the Committee approved, as well as survey data.
+The Committee instructed the independent compensation consultant to collect base salary, total cash, long-term incentive, and total direct compensation data and to analyze and compare on a pay rank and position basis our executive officers' compensation with the compensation paid to comparable executives.
+The consultant used Proxy Statement data from the companies in the peer group it developed that the Committee approved, as well as survey data.